Calvin Was Just Like Any Other Kid Before His Visit To A DC Area Hospital

 When this young man was 12 years old he was playing little league football, playing with friends and doing everything else young kids do.

-When he wasn't feeling well, his parents took him to his pediatrician to get checked out.
+He wasn't feeling well, and his parents took him to his pediatrician to get checked out.
 When the initial medication didn't improve his symptoms, and they started to get worse, they took him to the emergency room of a D.C. hospital where he was admitted.